T. E. Lawrence: Awards and commemorations

 Lawrence was appointed a Companion of the Order of the Bath on 7 August 1917, appointed a Companion of the Distinguished Service Order on 10 May 1918, awarded the Knight of the Legion of Honour (France) on 30 May 1916 and the Croix de guerre (France) on 16 April 1918.

 He was mentioned in despatches by Sir John Maxwell (General Officer Commanding, Egypt) on 16 March 1916, by Sir Percy Lake (Commanding Indian Expeditionary Force D) on 12 August 1916, and by Sir Reginald Wingate (General Officer Commanding, Hedjaz) on 27 December 1918.

 King George V offered Lawrence a knighthood on 30 October 1918 at a private audience in Buckingham Palace for his services in the Arab Revolt, but he declined.
 He was unwilling to accept the honour in light of how his country had betrayed the Arabs.

-A bronze bust of Lawrence by Eric Kennington was placed in the crypt of St Paul's Cathedral, London, on 29 January 1936, alongside the tombs of Britain's greatest military leaders.
-A recumbent stone effigy by Kennington was installed in St Martin's Church, Wareham, Dorset, in 1939.
+A bronze bust of Lawrence by Eric Kennington was placed in the crypt of St Paul's Cathedral, London, in January 1936, alongside the tombs of Britain's greatest military leaders.
+In 1939, a recumbent stone effigy by Kennington was installed in St Martin's Church, Wareham, Dorset.

+Jesus College commissioned a close parallel of the portrait by Augustus John from the artist Alix Jennings as their official memorial to Lawrence.

-An English Heritage blue plaque marks Lawrence's childhood home at 2 Polstead Road, Oxford, and another appears on his London home at 14 Barton Street, Westminster.
-In 2002, Lawrence was named 53rd in the BBC's list of the 100 Greatest Britons following a UK-wide vote.
+An English Heritage blue plaque marks Lawrence's childhood home at 2 Polstead Road, Oxford.
+Another is on his London home at 14 Barton Street, Westminster."T.E.
+Lawrence "Lawrence of Arabia" 1888–1935 lived here.
+Open Plaques.
+Retrieved 5 August 2012 In 2002, Lawrence was named 53rd in the BBC's list of the 100 Greatest Britons, following a UK-wide vote.

-In 2018, Lawrence was featured on a £5 coin (issued in silver and gold) in a six-coin set commemorating the Centenary of the First World War produced by the Royal Mint.
+In 2018, Lawrence was featured on a £5 coin, issued in silver and gold, in a six-coin set commemorating the Centenary of the First World War, produced by the Royal Mint.